shaharberger0204/chipyard-zynq-rocket-boom/README.md

 | 107.15 MHz | +0.187 ns | 0 ns | +0.009 ns | 0 ns | PASS |
 | 115.38 MHz | -0.174 ns | -2.601 ns | +0.002 ns | 0 ns | Setup fail |

 Therefore, **107.15 MHz is the highest tested passing BOOM frequency** in the final timing sweep.

-It is the highest validated tested point, not a mathematical statement of the absolute maximum achievable frequency.
+This represents the highest validated tested operating point and is not intended as a mathematical statement of the absolute maximum achievable frequency.

 ## Repository structure